Delta456/box-cli-maker/README.md

 There might be no color effect for very old terminals like [`Windows Console (Legacy Mode)`](https://docs.microsoft.com/en-us/windows/console/legacymode) or `TERM` environment variable  which gives `DUMB` so the module will output some garbage value or a warning if used.

 In `Online Playgrounds`, `CI/CDs`, `Browsers` etc, it is recommended **not** to use this module with color effect as few may have it but this is hard to detect in general.
 If you think that it's possible then open an issue and address the solution!

+#### 4. Tabs

+This library supports the usage of tabs but it must be noticed that the no. of tabs used should be limited.

 ### Projects using Box CLI Maker